NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/quantitativeChip/minute-lab.rst

 Primary analysis
 ----------------

-Minute runs on `Snakemake <https://snakemake.readthedocs.io/en/stable>`_, a workflow management system that is based on python and inspired on makefile rules.
-You will learn more about workflow management on the Nextflow and nf-core tutorials, but let this first part of the tutorial serve as an example of how to run a different workflow, and give you an idea of the things that need to be done before getting to the downstream analysis.
+Minute runs on `Snakemake <https://snakemake.readthedocs.io/en/stable>`_, a workflow management system that is based on python and inspired on Makefile rules.
+You will learn more about workflow management on the Nextflow and nf-core tutorials, but let this first part of the tutorial serve as an example of how to run a different workflow, and give you an idea of how a MINUTE-ChIP analysis goes end-to-end.

 Conda environment